icimslabs/redux-rest-actions/README.md

 ### Using Action Creators

-If your `requestAction` is an action creator `function`, the default behavior is as follows:
+If `requestAction` is an action creator `function`, the default behavior is as follows:

-- Your action creator is invoked, and the returned `action.payload` and `action.meta` properties are checked.
+- It is invoked, and the returned `action.payload` and `action.meta` properties are checked.
 - Any property in `action.payload` will be used to substitute URL `placeholders`.
 So `/todos/:id` would replace `:id` with the value of `payload.id`.
 - By default, the entire `action.payload` is used as `data` for POST/PUT/PATCH requests.
 However if there is an `action.payload.data` property, then that will be used as data.
-- All properties in `action.meta` will be added to the generated request config.
+- All properties of `action.meta` will be added to the generated request config.
 Note that any property in `action.meta` will override corresponding properties in `action.payload`.
 If you provide a `meta` property it's probably best to just include URL placeholders in `payload` and put all request params in `meta`.

-Example: Providing a URL placeholder and PUT data using an action creator:
+*Example*.
+Providing a URL placeholder and PUT data using an action creator:

 ```js
 import { createAction } from 'redux-actions';